chandativey/chandativey/README.md

 -->

 I’m Chanda (she/her), an aspiring web developer doing self paced online learning with [Launch School](https://launchschool.com/).
 I enjoy games (video + tabletop + dnd!), reading, exercise, nature, and walking my dog.

-Feel free to reach out to me on all the socials, as I'm happy to chat :heart: 🤗